cakephp/phinx/docs/configuration.rst

         testing:
             adapter: sqlite
             memory: true     # Setting memory to *any* value overrides name

+When using the ``sqlsrv`` adapter and connecting to a named instance of SQLServer you should omit the ``port`` setting as sqlsrv will negotiate the port automatically.

 You can provide a custom adapter by registering an implementation of the `Phinx\\Db\\Adapter\\AdapterInterface` with `AdapterFactory`: